Scaffolding isn’t hand-holding. It’s building the dang ladder.

 Use this to build content that supports memory, confidence, and growth.

-• It’s backed by learning science, neuroscience, and common sense
+• It’s grounded in learning science, neuroscience, and how adult brains actually work

-• Use models, sentence starters, recaps, and chunked content
+• It shows up as clear models, sentence starters, recaps, and intentionally chunked content

 Let your content do the lifting—so your Learners can do the climbing.